odessso/workshop-task-2/README.md

 Here is the URL for the webpage of this project: https://odessso.github.io/workshop-task-2/

+NOTE: please also see second version of this code exploring a different idea using monochrome boxes and mousePress: https://odessso.github.io/test_workshop_2_reposit2/

 ## Task Description:

 Experiment with using an IDE (VScode).
 Make a p5.js sketch using the setTimeout and setInterval functions.